hmrc/income-tax-mtd-changelog/README.md

 ##### Fixed

-update the OAS to display the enum values in the correct format for all the version in the following endpoint
+Change enum values in the type field of the calculation.reliefs.reliefsClaimed array to the following:

+`vctSubscriptions` to `vct-subscriptions`
+`eisSubscriptions` to `eis-subscriptions`
+`communityInvestment` to `community-investment`
+`seedEnterpriseInvestment` to `seed-enterprise-investment`
+`socialEnterpriseInvestment` to `social-enterprise-investment`
+`maintenancePayments` to `maintenance-payments`
+`deficiencyRelief` to `deficiency-relief`
+`nonDeductibleLoanInterest` to `non-deductible-loan-interests`
+`qualifyingDistributionRedemptionOfSharesAndSecurities` to `qualifying-distribution-redemption-of-shares-and-securities`

+for the following endpoint:
 - Retrieve a Self Assessment Tax Calculation

-from

-`"vctSubscriptions",
-"eisSubscriptions",
-"communityInvestment",
-"seedEnterpriseInvestment",
-"socialEnterpriseInvestment",
-"maintenancePayments",
-"deficiencyRelief",
-"nonDeductibleLoanInterest",
-"qualifyingDistributionRedemptionOfSharesAndSecurities"`

-to

-`"vct-subscriptions",
-"eis-subscriptions",
-"community-investment",
-"seed-enterprise-investment",
-"social-enterprise-investment",
-"maintenance-payments",
-"deficiency-relief",
-"non-deductible-loan-interest",
-"qualifying-distribution-redemption-of-shares-and-securities"`

 ---